This entry is divided into the following sections:

-For recent bills, much of the available legislative history materials are posted on the General Assembly Web site Assembly.
+For recent bills, much of the available legislative history materials are posted on the General Assembly Web site.

-For a discussion of how to compile Maryland legislative history materials, see the Guide to Maryland Legislative History Research and the older Ghosthunting: Searching for Maryland Legislative History.
+For a discussion of how to compile Maryland legislative history materials, see the Checklist For Maryland Legislative History Research and the older Ghosthunting: Searching for Maryland Legislative History.
 More information is available in the "Legislative History" chapter of the Maryland section of Legal Research in The District of Columbia, Maryland and Virginia, published by William S. Hein & Sons.

 Practical Note: The main item likely to contain legislative intent is the "bill file."
 Bill files are available in microfilm at the Maryland State Law Library (410-260-1430) and most other Maryland academic and government law libraries from 1975, when they were first compiled, to about 10 years back from the present year.